nvtkaszpir/prusa-connect-camera-script/docs/configuration.tuning.md

 v4l2-ctl -d /dev/video0 -l
 ```

+Those params can be passed in various ways, depending on the requirement:

+* `CAMERA_COMMAND_EXTRA_PARAMS` emv var, when using given tool directly
+* `CAMERA_SETUP_COMMAND` env var for some complex use cases
+* other (probably directly via v4l when using ffmpeg, not tested)

-and set accordingly parameters you want in `CAMERA_SETUP_COMMAND` env var, for example:
+and set accordingly parameters you want , you just need to pass them fswebcam,
+for example:

+`CAMERA_COMMAND_EXTRA_PARAMS=--resolution 1280x960 --no-banner -s auto_exposure=1,brightness=128,contrast=5`

+For more advanced options see `CAMERA_SETUP_COMMAND` env var, for example:

 ```shell
 CAMERA_SETUP_COMMAND="v4l2-ctl --set-ctrl brightness=64,gamma=300 -d $CAMERA_DEVICE"